spodell/Darkhorse2/README.md

         Bioinformatics 9:419

     Those desiring to incorporate the DarkHorse software, the associated DarkHorse HGT Candidate database, or information downloaded from the database into commercial products, or to use any of these materials for commercial purposes, should contact the Technology Transfer & Intellectual Property Services, University of California, San Diego, 9500 Gilman Drive, Mail Code 0910, La Jolla, CA 92093-0910, Ph: (858) 534-5815, FAX: (858) 534-7345, E-MAIL: invent@ucsd.edu.

 ----------------------------------------
 SYSTEM REQUIREMENTS/DEPENDENCIES

-   Hardware requirements include sufficient disk space to store reference protein sequences large MySQL relational database tables based on these sequences, and tab-delimited BLASTP sequence comparisons for query sequences.
+   Hardware requirements include sufficient disk space to store reference protein sequences, large MySQL relational database tables based on these sequences, and tab-delimited BLASTP sequence comparisons for query sequences.
    Total disk space required is roughly triple the size of the decompressed protein reference database.
 Program performance depends primarily on MySQL database